 There are four basic types of bread in Indian cuisine – chapati, puri, paratha and naan – with many, many variants.
 For example, garlic naan and peshwari naan are plain naan with some added ingredients.
-Stuffing breads, particularly naan and parathas, is also common.
+Stuffing these breads, particularly naan and parathas, is also common.

-Traditionally, a chapati is made from whole meal flour (atta), and is an unleavened bread.
-In south India the chapati is sometimes fried in a bit of oil; elsewhere it is dry cooked on a griddle.
+Traditionally, a chapati is made from wholemeal flour (atta) and is an unleavened bread.
+In south India, the chapati is sometimes fried in a bit of oil; elsewhere it is dry cooked on a griddle.
 They are typically rolled to be quite thin – I have seen street vendors make them almost transparently thin.

-Chapatis can be eaten with anything, and are the ideal accompaniment to any Indian meal.
+Chapatis can be eaten with anything and are the ideal accompaniment to any Indian meal.
 They are simple to prepare and easy to cook.
-Make the dough, roll out the chapatis, and then cook them on a griddle for a few minutes on each side.
+Make the dough, roll out the chapatis then cook them on a griddle for a few minutes on each side.

-You could add spice, herbs or other ingredients to the dough mixture.
+You could add spice, herbs, or other ingredients to the dough mixture.
 We tend not to, because the simple taste of the chapati just works with anything we cook.
 A variant of the chapati is the phulka, which is a chapati finished on an open flame, giving a puffed bread.
 Works well on a barbecue.

 Parathas are a good accompaniment to soupy dishes like sambar.

-If you think that sounds good, then you should try the variant, bhatura.
+If you think that sounds good, then you should try bhatura.
 Bhatura is just a big puri – about football size.
 Because it is bigger, it does tend to be lighter.
 It is usually served with chole or dal tadka, both hot lentil dishes.
-If you are in South India, and have the chance to eat dal bhatura, then take the opportunity.
+If you are in South India and have the chance to eat dal bhatura, then take the opportunity.
 There is a recipe for dal bhatura in this book.

 Naan is thicker than the unleavened breads.
 Roti is traditionally made on a tawa or griddle, whereas naan is often, but not always, made in a tandoor.
-Some naan recipes use a conventional oven to bake the naan, seeing that not many people have a tandoor in their homes.
+Some naan recipes use a conventional oven to bake the naan, given that few people have a tandoor in their homes.
 Further, there is a variant called tawa naan, which is naan cooked on a griddle.